MarcFontaine/stm32hs/README.md

 The cheap ST-link clones and the breakout boards work well but the US$2 ST-Link clones provide no electrical isolation to protect your PC or Laptop.
 Experimenting with Hardware is a lot of fun until you let the magic smoke out.
-Brand ST-Link boards, that guarantee electrical isolation and full protection of the PC, are very affordable and may be a good investing.
+A ST-LINK/V2-ISOL programmer, that guaranties electrical isolation and full protection of the PC, is very affordable and may be a good investing.

 ## How it Works
 One end of ST-Link dongle plugs into the PC USB port the other end is the so called